hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 The following arguments are supported:

-* `region` - (Required) The region the instance will sit in.
-Note, first-generation Cloud SQL instance regions do not line up with the Google Compute Engine (GCE) regions, and Cloud SQL is not available in all regions - choose from one of the options listed [here](https://cloud.google.com/sql/docs/mysql/instance-locations).
+* `region` - (Optional) The region the instance will sit in.
+Note, Cloud SQL is not available in all regions - choose from one of the options listed [here](https://cloud.google.com/sql/docs/mysql/instance-locations).
     A valid region must be provided to use this resource.
-If a region is not provided in the resource definition, the provider region will be used instead, but this will be an apply-time error for all first-generation instances *and* for second-generation instances if the provider region is not supported with Cloud SQL.
+If a region is not provided in the resource definition, the provider region will be used instead, but this will be an apply-time error for instances if the provider region is not supported with Cloud SQL.
 If you choose not to provide the `region` argument for this resource, make sure you understand this.

 * `settings` - (Required) The settings to use for the database.
 The configuration is detailed below.